clifton1945/CT_17/readme.md

     Then
-    FOR-EACH verseSpan after the noonVerse
+    FOR-EACH verseSpan AFTER the noonVerse
         EVOLVE its styleCsd Properties to be a pm ReadClassStyle each styleCsd has default style Attributes
             FOR-EACH AttrKey UPDATE its AttrValu as a f( its distance from noon)
         MUTATE the verse with this pmStylCsd.
     Then
-    FOR-EACH verseSpan before the noonVerse
+    FOR-EACH verseSpan BEFORE the noonVerse
         EVOLVE its styleCsd Properties to be a am ReadClassStyle each styleCsd has default style Attributes
             FOR-EACH AttrKey UPDATE its AttrValu as a f(